 A TIP is an Oracle PL/SQL package that exists between your application and the remote transaction program.
-The transaction interface package, or TIP, is a set of PL/SQL stored procedures that invoke the remote transaction program through the gateway.
+TIP is a set of PL/SQL stored procedures that invoke the remote transaction program through the gateway.
 TIPs perform the conversion and reformatting of remote host data using PL/SQL and UTL_RAW/UTL_PG functions.

-Figure 1-1 illustrates the Relationship of Gateway and Oracle Integrating server .
+Figure 1-1 illustrates the Relationship of the gateway and the Oracle database.
 The terminology discussed in the preceding sections has been used in the architecture of the gateway.

-Figure 1-1 Relationship of Gateway and Oracle Integrating Server on UNIX Host
+Figure 1-1 Relationship of Gateway and the Oracle Database